MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/add-multi-value-parameter-to-report.md

      For more information, see [Add, Change, or Delete Available Values for a Report Parameter &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/add-change-or-delete-available-values-for-a-report-parameter).

 ## Considerations and limitations

-  Dates in multi-value parameter dropdown are displayed in US format (mm/dd/yyyy) even if customer locale is non-US.
+Dates in a multi-value parameter dropdown are displayed in US format (mm/dd/yyyy) even if the customer locale is non-US.

 ## Next steps
  [Add Cascading Parameters to a Report &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/add-cascading-parameters-to-a-report-report-builder-and-ssrs)